Come into My Cellar

-Come into My Cellar is a science fiction short story by American writer Ray Bradbury.
+Come into My Cellar, alternatively titled Boys!
+Raise Giant Mushrooms in Your Cellar!, is a science fiction short story by American writer Ray Bradbury.
 It was originally published in Galaxy Magazine in October 1962, and was subsequently included in the short-story collection S is for Space.

 The story is about an alien invasion in the form of fungi who take over the body and free will of whoever consumes them, and disperse by sending Special Delivery packages to new victims with mushrooms to be grown and eaten.

 Ray Bradbury mentioned having the idea for the story while eating steak and mushrooms with a group of editors, and not being taken seriously by them.
 He then joked that he didn't eat mushrooms for the following years.

 Plot summary

 Hugh Fortnum wakes up to the noises of his family and neighbour.
 He opens the window and greets his neighbour Mrs. Goodbody, intent in treating her bushes against bugs and pests, and convinced of being the first line of defence against flying saucers.

 Hugh hears the doorbell and walks downstairs to find his wife Cynthia holding a Special Delivery package from New Orleans for their son Tom.
 The small package is from the Great Bayou Novelty Greenhouse, and contains ‘The Sylvan Glade Jumbo-Giant Guaranteed Growth Raise-Them-in-Your-Cellar-for-Big-Profit Mushrooms’.
 Tom goes down to the cellar and starts planting the mushrooms.
 As the advertisement says, they will show fabulous growth within only 24 hours.

 Toward noon, Hugh Fortnum is driving to the market when he picks up his friend Roger Willis, a biology teacher.
 Roger is scared and tells Hugh about his intuitive belief that something is wrong with the world.
 Hugh asks Roger what to do about it, and Roger tells him to wait and observe the world for a few days.
 Roger leaves, and Hugh drives away.

 Hugh sits on his porch with his wife and asks her if she has had any sort of intuition lately.
 She ponders the question and answers that she did not, when Tom appears, showing them the remarkable growth of the mushrooms he’s cultivating in the cellar.
 In just seven hours, hundreds of greyish brown mushrooms are sprouting from the soil.
 Cynthia feels uneasy, asks if what Tom is growing really are mushrooms and Tom leaves angrily for the cellar.
 The phone rings and it’s Dorothy, Roger Willis’ wife.
 She says that her husband is gone, and asks for Hugh’s help.

 Hugh goes over to Roger and Dorothy Willis' house and sees that Roger’s clothes are gone.
 Dorothy and the son Joe are confused about the sudden disappearance of Roger.
 Before promising Dorothy that he will try to find Roger, Hugh sees Joe walking down to the cellar.